 Mind Rape: A perennial favorite offensive power, to the point where Warlocks are stereotyped as being a tad triggerhappy with the mindwipes.

-Necromancers on the Path of Doom, visitors to the Watchtower of the Lead Coin in the Realm of Stygia (The Nothing After Death), Moros are often (though not always) dour and stern.
+Necromancers and Alchemists on the Path of Doom, visitors to the Watchtower of the Lead Coin in the Realm of Stygia (The Nothing After Death), Moros are often (though not always) dour and stern.
 They have dominion over Death and Matter, following the archetype of Pluto or Hades.
 Both of these things are dead and lifeless, though, and Moros have difficulty learning the ways of the Spirit.
 Associated with the Death (XIII) Tarot.

-Theurgists on the Path of the Mighty, Scions of the Watchtower of the Golden Key in the Realm of the Aether, the Obrimos tend to be devout and fervent.
+Theurgists and Thaumaturges on the Path of the Mighty, Scions of the Watchtower of the Golden Key in the Realm of the Aether, the Obrimos tend to be devout and fervent.
 They often believe that they were granted their magic by some deity or deities, and have power over the Forces of the natural world and the Prime ways of magic itself.
 However, as creatures so filled with life and power, they have little tie to the powers of Death.
 Associated with the Strength (VIII) Tarot.

 Elemental Powers: Of the five kinds of Mages, the Obrimos wield these as some of the most overt forms of magic.